Pannonica de Koenigswarter: Personal life

 Koenigswarter died of heart failure in 1988, aged 74, at the Columbia-Presbyterian Medical Center, in New York City.
 She had five children, two grandchildren, and four great-grandchildren.

 Participation in the Free French Army

-She joined the Free French Army to fight against Nazi Germany during World War II.
-She had refused to participate in the North African Campaign, but she joined clandestinely to fight alongside her husband.
-The war imposed a suspension of her marital and family duties but she managed to send her children from France to America, secretly moving across continents.
-She served as a decoder, ambulance driver, and radio host for the Free French.
+During World War II, Jules de Koenigswarter joined the Free French Army to fight against Nazi Germany.
+Nica initially remained in France at the Château d'Abondant, opening her doors to passing refugees and evacuees.
+However, Jules urged Nica that she must escape.
+She managed to send her children from France to America, placing them with the Guggenheim family on Long Island, and joined the Free French Army alongside her husband in Equatorial Africa where she worked as a decoder for Gaullist intelligence, served as a radio host at Radio Brazzaville, before becoming an ambulance driver for the 1st Free French Division in Egypt and North Africa during the North African Campaign.
 At the close of the war she was decorated as a lieutenant by the allied armies.
+Nica would later be depicted on Thelonious Monk's Underground album cover as a French Resistance Fighter.

 Jazz

 In New York, de Koenigswarter became a friend and patron of leading jazz musicians, hosting jam sessions in her hotel suite, often driving them in her Bentley when they needed a lift to gigs, as well as sometimes helping them to pay rent, buy groceries, and making hospital visits.
 Although not a musician herself, she is sometimes referred to as the "bebop baroness" or "jazz baroness" because of her patronage of Thelonious Monk and Charlie Parker among others.
 Following Parker's death in her Stanhope rooms in 1955, de Koenigswarter was asked to leave by the hotel management; she re-located to the Bolivar Hotel at 230 Central Park West, a building commemorated in Thelonious Monk's 1956 composition "Ba-lue Bolivar Ba-lues-are".

 She was introduced to Thelonious Monk by jazz pianist/composer Mary Lou Williams in Paris while attending the "Salon du Jazz 1954".
 She championed his work in the United States, writing the liner notes for his 1962 Columbia album Criss-Cross.
 She even took criminal responsibility when she and Monk were charged with marijuana possession by Delaware police in 1958, spending a few nights in jail.
 De Koenigswarter was sentenced to three years in prison.
 After a two-year legal battle that was financed by her family, the case was dismissed in a court of appeals on a technicality.